chetankush/fashionstore-webapp/README.md

 # Build using reactjs and sass

-  **you can navigate to the product page by clicking any category on the default searchpage**
+  **first click on the search bar then you can navigate to the product page by clicking any category in the latest trends**

   use of api with filters like category, prices and Ratings and also you can filter products using Search